How do I build a pond for wildlife in my garden?

 Building a pond for wildlife in your garden can be a difficult business.
 It’s important to plan ahead.
 You need to consider how much of your garden you can realistically give up for a pond, how much time you’re willing to spend managing your pond and above all making sure that your pond is built in a safe way to protect both you and the wildlife that will visit it.

-For advice on how to plan, build and then manage your pond through the different seasons check out Pond Conservation.
+For advice on how to plan, build and then manage your pond through the different seasons check out Freshwater Habitats Trust.
 They also provide a Pond Creation Toolkit that offers loads of free resources on building and maintaining all sorts of wildlife ponds.

 If you don’t feel able to manage your own wildlife pond, how about finding a local community wildlife pond and getting involved with them.
 That way you can spend as spare as much time as is convenient for you whilst doing your bit for wildlife!